Home

 Yoga History

-1. Origins & Sources of Yoga – Gain a basic understanding of the roots of yoga philosophy.
+1. Origins & Sources of Yoga – Be familiar with the sources of yoga philosophy.

-2. Branches of Yoga – Be familiar with the major branches of yoga and their origins.
+2. Branches of Yoga – Be aware of the major branches of yoga and their origins.

 Sanskrit

-1. Sanskrit Introduction – Gain an understanding of the origins of Sanskrit, its distinctive qualities, and the significance of it being the language of the original yoga texts.
+1. Sanskrit Introduction – Be familiar with the origins of Sanskrit, its distinctive qualities, and the significance of it being the language of the original yoga texts.

 2. Sanskrit Study & Teaching Tips – Progressively develop the capability to use Sanskrit in teaching by practicing vowel pronunciation and learning common Sanskrit words that form the components of pose names.